-- All governors will have an enhanced DBS check without barred list information and section 128 check [section 128 checks are only required for local governors if they have been delegated any management responsibilities] - .
+- All governors will have an enhanced DBS check without barred list information for all appointed governors. - Governors will complete the same training modules as staff within school - All governors will read Keeping Children Safe in Education and inform the clerk of governors to sya that they have done so for the school's records.

+.
 They will have an enhanced DBS check with barred list information if working in regulated activity.